jparnaudeau/terraform-postgresql-database-admin/README.md

 As it's done in the cloud, the concept of "Least Privilege" should be used.
 The usecase `full-rds-example` give an example of how to do that with this module.

 Managing users means managing their `passwords`.
 It could be tricky if you want do that in a secure way.
 Using `random_password` in terraform is not a good idea because the password is stored in clear text into the terraform remote state.
-Even there is other ways to do that, this module offers a system based on running a post playbook in which the password is generated.
+Even there is other ways to do that, this module offers a system based on running a `post-processing playbook` in which the password is generated.
 This playbook execute a script that you need to write.
 You could find several implementations in the examples directory.

 ## Audit your database : PostgreSQL Audit Extension